Femphix/assignments/ReadMe.md

-# Week 3 tasks
+# Week 4 tasks

-These tasks are carried out by me with the help of the resouces proived by Zuri Team and the office hours.The Portifolio speaks so well about me Do use the contact page to reach out to me.
-Thanks
+These tasks are carried out by me with the help of the resouces proived by Zuri Team and the office hours.This particular task allows me to well grounded with flexbox.

 ## Authors